 The Installing Work Item Form Contributions page displays.

-This window allows you to select the Project Collections to which you want the "Time" tab and "Start Tracking" button to be installed.
+This window allows you to select the Project Collections to which you want the 7pace Timetracker tab and "Start Tracking" button on the work item form to be installed.

 13. Click Next.